niyaan21/thereportgenscholar/README.md

 This project is configured for easy deployment on Netlify.

+> **⚠️ ATTENTION: CRITICAL DEPLOYMENT STEP**
+> The most common reason for deployment errors (like "Unexpected response" or "API configuration issue") is missing environment variables on Netlify.
+Your local `.env` file is **NOT** uploaded.
+You **MUST** add your Firebase and Gemini API keys to the Netlify UI for the live application to work.
+Please follow the instructions in Step 3 carefully.

 ### Step-by-Step Guide

 1.  **Connect Your Git Repository:** Log in to Netlify, click "Add new site" -> "Import an existing project", and connect to the GitHub/GitLab/Bitbucket repository containing your code.